julyjlee/julyjlee.github.io/_pages/about.md

   <img src="images/Hello.jpg" alt="profile">
 </div>

 I'm a passionate researcher with a background in Life Science and Psychology, driven by a commitment to helping people through meaningful research.
-My dream is to conduct research that directly helps vulnerable populations, particularly focusing on psychological challenges faced by adolescents and the elderly.
+My dream is to conduct research that directly helps vulnerable populations, particularly focusing on psychological challenges faced by adolescents and exploring gender-related psychological issues.
 Currently, I'm conducting research at the Karlsruhe Institute of Technology in Germany as part of the Korea-Germany Junior Research Fellowship Program.

 Throughout my research career, I have developed expertise in cognitive psychology, language processing, and environmental psychology.
 My work includes investigating emotional processing during reading, user experience research using eye-tracking technology, and cross-cultural studies on urban green spaces.
 My multilingual abilities in Korean, English, and German, combined with international research experience, have equipped me with strong communication skills that enable effective collaboration across cultures.
 If you'd like to learn more about my work, please feel free to reach out!